 Pay Attention at the ATM

 Don’t let people behind you see you enter your PIN number, and avoid taking help from anyone.
 Europeans are generally helpful, but it is not likely that they will offer advice unless one is asked to help.
 So, beware of anyone offering you unsolicited help as most are scams.
+Be careful when choosing an ATM, the best option of course would be to look for ATM machines with atm security enclosures.
+However, as this is not always standard, it could be difficult to find one when you need to.
+In this case, make sure that when you do use an uncovered ATM machine, that you cover your pin yourself with your hand and take care of anyone standing behind you.
 One of the ways that they scam you is by putting a sleeve in the ATM card slot that blocks the card from being read.
 The scammer stands behind you as you try feeding in your PIN several times and eventually give up thinking that the machine has retained your card.
 Once you have left, they will retrieve the card and make withdrawals using the PIN you have provided them.

 Be Less Flashy